 January is the perfect time to review and set your business goals for the New Year.
 Whether you want to capitalise on the growth you saw last year or increase market share in a specific industry, identifying clear business goals can help you stay focused for 2019.

 Setting the right goals

-The goals you set must be achievable and impactful.
+It is essential that the goals you set are achievable and impactful.
 We have all set personal resolutions that go by the wayside, you don’t want the same thing for your business.

 Make sure your goals are SMART:

 Ensure that any goals you set are aligned with your overarching strategy.
 Otherwise, you could find your business heading in a different direction to the one you intended.

 Whatever goals you set, create Key Performance Indicators (KPIs) to measure your progress.
 The data collated will allow you to see in real time how the business is doing and make any necessary adjustments over the coming weeks.